Looking to add a luxurious yet warm touch to your bedroom?

 Fill Power should only be used for Pure Down Products; however, manufacturers misused the word and use it to define other things which should not be considered.

 As a general rule, goose down pillows and bedding are more resilient to regular wear.
 This means they will also last longer, making them well worth the initial investment.

 Conversely, goose feathers are not as able to stand up to rigorous daily use.

 They don't last as long and tend to create a flat sleeping surface.
 Also, as feathers begin to poke through and escape from your upholstery, the item that contained them becomes a little more deflated each time.

 You should feel confident that you're buying pillows, sheets, and other items that are designed to pass the test of time.
-Check out our Hungarian Down Feather Champer Bed Pillow for one example of luxurious, down-filled bedding that you'll get plenty of use out of.
+Check out our Down Feather Chamber Bed Pillow for an example of a luxurious, down-filled bedding that you'll get plenty of use out of.

 The feathers on a goose or duck serve as their protective outer covering.
 These keep the waterfowl dry.
 They also help them fly and repel water.

 Feathers are easy to recognize due to their long, sharp quill.
 They are uniform in makeup and densely packed.
 Hair-like strands radiate outward from the quill, creating a fan shape.

 When manufacturers use feathers in their fill, they take this material from the bird's backs and wings.
 While it can be fine for cushions or decorative pillows, feather filling doesn't fare as well in bedding.
 After all, your bed linens are used on a daily basis and will experience plenty of wear and tear over the years.